EpsilonSolutions/netscaler-command-reference/docs/ca/ca-global/ca-global.md

 ##show ca global

-Shows the content adaptation policies that are globally-bound to the NetScaler appliance.
+Shows the content accelerator policies that are globally-bound to the NetScaler appliance.

 ##Synopsys